Splintermail/splintermail-client/tools/qwwq/README.md

 ## Execution Model

-There is to be a config file, which represents immutable, global variables, that can be referenced by the snippets in template files.
+There is a config file, which represents immutable, global variables, that can be referenced by the snippets in template files.

 The frontend qwwq-code is compiled into a stack-based runtime for execution.